 WELCOME TO MY WEB SITE!

 Welcome to my new web site, powered by SmugMug.
-I am just getting started, and will keep adding content.
 I also have photo content on Instagram (elsdvm90), flickr and Facebook (Sandhill Images), there are or will be links to those on the front page.

-My interests are wildlife and nature, especially birds (including captive birds) and also live music, musicians, vehicles and travel/landscape.
+My interests are wildlife and nature, especially birds (including captive birds and other animals) and also live music, musicians, vehicles and travel/landscape.
 A few personal projects will find their way here as well as the occasional business/commercial project-those usually involve music and musicians.
 Contact me for questions, licensing, prints, or if you need a live concert photographer or a photo shoot for captive animals or really any interesting project.
 I am based in South Florida.

 My training as a veterinarian as well as an MS degree in Avian Sciences inform my bird images, I am interested in behavior and movement.I also like to photograph captive animals (I always indicate this in the description), either pets or animals in private breeding facilities.
 Back in the 1980's and beyond, I photographed countless veterinary patients as well as veterinary surgical and other procedures for use in lectures by my veterinary mentors in Los Angeles.
 These were all shot with 35mm slide film and an old Canon macro rig with ring flash.
 Lots of manual exposure calculations!
 These types of shoots are also challenging in different ways compared to wild animals.
 I travel as often as I can to seek birds and wildlife here in Florida as well as other locations and will continue to do so.
 Right now Costa Rica is my #1 favorite destination although I have a long list of places I REALLY want to go.
 And Florida is of course an unbelievable place to live for wildlife, especially the bird life.